Zariyah Grant

 Dissertation Description:

-The silences surrounding Black subjects who rejected the trappings of racial uplift, social reform, and revolution present a challenge to guiding principles of African American studies that often impose a reading of Black history that privileges those who are "striving."
-Khaleel's research draws on various primary sources housed in multiple archives to excavate the irreverent practices and subjectivities that comprise what they call the Black Deviant Tradition.
+The silences surrounding Black subjects who rejected the trappings of racial uplift, social reform, and revolution present a challenge to guiding principles of African American studies that often impose a reading of Black history that privileges those who are "striving" and "respectable."
+Zariyah's research draws on various primary sources housed in multiple archives to excavate the irreverent practices and subjectivities that comprise what she calls the Black Deviant Tradition.

 Meta Description:

-Learn more about Khaleel Grant a PhD candidate in the Department of History at the University of Toronto.
+Learn more about Zariyah Grant a PhD candidate in the Department of History at the University of Toronto.